-Flour from the Old Stone Mill is extremely high quality, stone ground from locally grown Red Fife wheat, an Ontario heritage wheat.
+Flour from the Old Stone Mill is extremely high quality, stone ground from Red Fife wheat, a heritage wheat developed in Ontario.

 The sale of flour helps us fund the operation of the Old Stone Mill, which is owned by the non-profit Delta Mill Society, a group of dedicated volunteers.

 We are grinding grain into flour much as it was done when the mill was first opened over 200 years ago.

 We normally only have Whole Grain Flour available for sale - this is the grind directly from the stones.
 Sometimes, if we have enough volunteer support, we operate the bolter which sorts the flour by gravity and screening, allowing us to produce Fine flour.